-As a member of a local authority you are also statutorily required complete a Register of Pecuniary (Financial) Interests.
-This form will be lodged with the Monitoring Officer of Cornwall Council and the Clerk will also hold a copy for future reference.
+As a member of a local authority, you are also statutorily required complete a Register of Pecuniary (Financial) Interests.
+This form will be lodged with the Monitoring Officer of Cornwall Council and the Clerk may also hold a copy for future reference.
 It is a public document and will be published on line by Cornwall Council; it may also be inspected on request by any member of the public and may be referred to where there is an alleged breach of the Council's Code of Conduct.

-A registration form is attached for you to complete and return to the Clerk within 28 days of your election to the council.
-This is a requirement of the Code and will enable you to register your Disclosable Pecuniary Interests.
+A registration form is attached for you to complete and return to the Monitoring Officer at Cornwall Council within 28 days of your election to the council.
+This is a requirement of the Code and will enable you to declare your Disclosable Pecuniary Interests.
+You should also provide the Clerk with a copy for their records.
 Full instructions are given on the form regarding its completion.

 The details, which you will need to register, are set out in full in Part 5 of the Code of Conduct for Members.
-You are also required to register any change to the interests previously registered, within 28 days of becoming aware of such a change.
-If you have any changes to register at any time, please inform the Clerk so ensure that the appropriate changes are advised to the Monitoring Officer.
+You are also required to update your register within 28 days if there is any change to your interests.
+It is your responsibility to advise the Monitoring Officer of any changes to your register.